RichardsGroup/AGN_DataChallenge/index.md

 title: Home
 ---
 ## About
 This page contains the information for the _**LSSTC Enabling Science: AGN data challenge**_ as proposed by the LSST Active Galactic Nuclei (AGN) Science Collaboration in the Summer of 2020.
-The dataset used in this data challenge is based on a training set constructed to facilitate AGN classification in LSST.
-More information about this training set can be found at [Here](https://github.com/RichardsGroup/LSST_training).
+The dataset that will be released in this data challenge is drawn heavily from a [training set](https://github.com/RichardsGroup/LSST_training) constructed to facilitate AGN classification in LSST.

 ## The DataSet
 The sources included in this dataset are coming from two main survey regions: _SDSS Stripe 82 (S82)_ and _XMM-LSS_.
-The S82 region has been redefined to include more coverage from the Dark Energy Survey (DES).
+The S82 region has been redefined to maximize the overlaps with the Dark Energy Survey (DES).
 The footprint for these two regions are:

 #### _Stripe 82_